Zest-studi-o/P03-Hangman/README.md

 ![Leaderboard](docs/features/leaderboard.png)

-- When finishing the game the user can see the leaderboard showing the top 10 scores achieved by the players.
+- When finishing the game the user can see the leaderboard showing the top 10 scores achieved by previous players.
 ---

 ### Features Left to Implement